Art Works

 Art Works II

-In the run-up to the workshop, we were uncertain whether it would be possible for Swiss nationals to enter Abkhazia due to the tense political situation, and we invited only one of the lecturers of Art Works 1, the art therapist Varvara Sidorova, to lead the workshop.
+In the run-up to the workshop, we were uncertain whether it would be possible for Swiss nationals to enter Abkhazia due to the tense political situation, and so invited only one of the lecturers of Art Works 1, the art therapist Varvara Sidorova, to lead the workshop.
 She conducted it together with her assistants.

-Place and year
+Place and Year

 Sukhum/i, 2023